 Image by Jorge Andrade, Flickr.

-staff, the plans were certainly beyond ambitious from the start.
+With 14 new stadiums, most of them all from scratch, and additional roads, buildings, intensified safety measures, accommodation for athletes, tourists and staff, the plans were certainly beyond ambitious from the start.
 Here are some early artistic impressions of how the Olympic Park would look when complete.

 Images by Paisajes Emergentes, Flickr